veekaybee/viberary/src/api/templates/readme.md

 + an existing technology I'd worked with before
 + something I could host on my own and introspect
 + something that provided blazing-fast inference
-+ a software package where the documentation tells you O(n) performance time of [all its constitutent data structures](https://redis.io/docs/data-types/hashes/)
++ a software package where the documentation tells you `O(n)` performance time of [all its constitutent data structures](https://redis.io/docs/data-types/hashes/)

-I'm just kidding about the last one but it's one of the things I love about the Redis documentation.
+I'm kidding about the last one but it's one of the things I love about the Redis documentation.
 Since I'd previously worked with Redis as a cache, already knew it to be highly reliable and relatively simple to use, as well as plays well with high-traffic web apps and available packaged in Docker, which I would need for my next step to production, I went with [Redis Search](https://redis.io/docs/interact/search-and-query/), which offers storage and inference out of the box, as well as frequently updated Python modules.

 Redis Search is an add-on to Redis that you can load as part of the [redis-stack-server Docker image](https://github.com/RediSearch/RediSearch).